nucypher/nucypher/docs/source/guides/staking_guide.rst

 Divide
 ******

-Existing stakes can be divided into smaller sub-stakes, with different values and durations.
+Existing stakes can be divided into smaller :ref:`sub-stakes <sub-stakes>`, with different values and durations.
+Dividing a stake allows stakers to accommodate different liquidity needs since sub-stakes can have different durations.
+Therefore, a staker can liquidate a portion of their overall stake at an earlier time.

 To divide an existing stake:

 .. code:: bash